 Our food producers create products made with love and a passion for quality.
 Our journalists and writers describe and photograph our food in newspapers, magazines, online and in cookbooks.
-This year we plan to bring these magical elements together in the first Irish Food Writing Awards.

 Our judges are gleaned from the best food writers, chef and journalists worldwide.

 Our final line-up will be announced later but some of our lead category judges are as follows-

 is a Danish chef and co-owner of Noma in Copenhagen, Denmark.
 Noma is a two Michelin star restaurant that has won many accolades including World’s Best Restaurant four times as chosen by Restaurant magazine.
 René is acclaimed for reinventing Nordic cuisine with a focus on foraging, fermentation and sustainability.
 Together with Claus Meyer Noma’s co-founder, their New Nordic movement works to change food policy and practices around the world towards a sustainable food system.

 is an English journalist, writer and broadcaster.
 Jay is the food critic for The Observer newspaper, he writes for The Guardian, presents The Kitchen Cabinet on BBC Radio 4 and a judge on Masterchef.
 His food publications include The Man Who Ate the World, and The Ten (Food) Commandments and My Last Supper.

 is best known for her extensive knowledge of spices and for creating delicious